(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

-- Now I implore you while not being present to be bold in the confidence that I consider to be daring, to some of the men who consider us like men who are walking according to the flesh.
+- And while not being present, I implore you to be bold in the confidence that I consider to be daring, to some of the men who consider us like men who are walking according to the flesh.

 - For though we’re walking in the flesh, we don’t wage war according to the flesh.